rfhfv/RestaurantViewer/README.md

 - What trade-offs did you make?

 I focused on card stack UI, smooth animations, and MVVM architecture.
-I skipped full error handling, unit tests, and pull-to-refresh due to time.
+I skipped full error handling, and pull-to-refresh due to time.

 - Extra improvements?